PrincetonUniversity/job_defense_shield/README.md

 # Job Defense Shield

 The general version is coming.
-Please see the version that is specific to [our institution](https://github.com/jdh4/job_defense_shield).
+Please see the version that is specific to [our institution](https://github.com/jdh4/job_defense_shield) in the meantime.

 Job Defense Shield is simple Python code for sending automated email alerts to users and for creating reports for system administrators.
 It is part of the [Jobstats platform](https://github.com/PrincetonUniversity/jobstats).